 - When a suspected sleep disorder is resistant or needs more time or attention than a simple clinic visit allows. - When a child with developmental delays or special needs requires a sleep study or when extreme anxiety even to a simple PSG for OSA is predicted.
 Consults offer an opportunity to plan the study around the child's needs and predicted behaviors.
-(If you feel that touring the facility would be beneficial for a referred patient, specifically ask for an appointment at the Sleep Disorders Center on our main campus rather than at our satellite locations.) - When CPAP/Bi-level PAP is required.
+(If you feel that touring the facility would be beneficial for a referred patient, specifically ask for an appointment at our Fairhill Sleep Center rather than our outreach clinics.) - When CPAP/Bi-level PAP are required.
 Children more than adults need careful mask-fitting, habituation and education.
 This is best done after a sleep consult. - When hypersomnia is a significant complaint.
 A consult will help assess the need for a next-day MSLT, actigraphy study, or analysis of sleep logs for confounders. - When RLS is suspected.
-A consult can evaluate secondary causes and comorbid periodic limb movement disorder (PLMD). - When parasomnias are severe, frequent or dangerous, or when nocturnal motor activity is suspicious for seizures.
-An expanded sleep study with full EEG or extra-limb leads may be needed.
+A consult can evaluate secondary causes and comorbid periodic limb movement disorder (PLMD). - When parasomnias are severe, frequent or dangerous, or when noctural motor activity is suspicious for seizures.
+An expanded sleep study with full EEG or extra-limb leads may needed.